therabble/sustain-care.org/data/README.md

 The files in here will be available to the templates at build time.

 Don't checkin your "secrets.js" file int Github.
-The example is just here to show you how to add yours. .gitignore is set to ignore this file, FYI.
+The example is just here to show you how to add yours.
+We ran `git update-index --assume-unchanged data/secrets.js` here to avoid it.
+You may have to do the same.